Creating A Virtual Tea Party

 - Organize the guest list

-- Get set up on Zoom (you’re going to love this!)
+- Get set up on Zoom (you’re gonna love this step-by-step guide!)

 - Prepare a fun agenda